Hawo-world/Hawo-world/README.md

 ### 😼 About

+I’m **Harm**, Founder and Programmer of Hawo-world; A space where I build, experiment, and share open-source projects focused on **cybersecurity, threat intelligence, & digital forensics.**.

-I’m **Harm**, Founder and Programmer of Hawo-world. | 🎓 Dual Majoring in Computer Science & Data Science. | Through *Hawo-world*, I explore how data, code, and curiosity can be used to uncover and prevent modern cyber threats.
+🎓 Dual Majoring in Computer Science & Data Science.

 ---

-🎓 Dual Majoring in Computer Science & Data Science

-Welcome to **Hawo-world** — a space where I build, experiment, and share open-source projects focused on **cybersecurity, threat intelligence, & digital forensics.**.

 > “Technology is only as strong as the trust behind it.”